AFishingAddiction/AFishingAddiction.github.io/_posts/2014-03-03-my-first-aep-adventure.md

 permalink: /my-first-aep-adventure/
 excerpt: Late in the 2011 fishing season, I was talking to my uncle about the places he used to fish with his buddies when he was younger and before he had his bass boat.
 One of those places was AEP's ReCreation Land (formerly called Ohio Power).
 author: dan
+last_modified_at: 2023-06-12T17:25:00-04:00
+img:
+  path: /posts/my-first-aep-adventure/AEP-ReCreation-Land-large-paper-map-1456x2592.webp
+  height: 2592
+  width: 1456
+  alt: AEP ReCreation Land paper map
+  caption: AEP ReCreation Land paper map.
+My 85 lb. weimaraner is there for size comparison :-)
+  render: false
+images:
+  dirty-aep-bass:
+    path: /posts/my-first-aep-adventure/a-dirty-AEP-bass-1456x2592.webp
+    height: 2592
+    width: 1456
+    alt: A hand holding a dirty largemouth bass by its mouth
+    caption: I'm holding a largemouth bass after I caught it and dropped it on the ground
+  dirty-aep-bass-trees:
+    path: /posts/my-first-aep-adventure/a-dirty-AEP-bass-trees-1456x2592.webp
+    height: 2592
+    width: 1456
+    alt: A cluster of dead trees jutting out of the water
+    caption: A cluster of dead trees jutting out of the water where I caught the bass
+  start-of-aep-adventure:
+    path: /posts/my-first-aep-adventure/start-of-my-first-AEP-adventure-2592x1456.webp
+    height: 2592
+    width: 1456
+    alt: A gravel road leading down into a large pond where you can launch a boat
+    caption: This launch ramp is where I started my first AEP adventure

 catch_ids: [6]
 related: [/aep-fishing-map/,/3-largemouth-bass-observations/,/akron-area-fishing-map/,]